Minneapolis TIF Application Process

 This preliminary review and analysis may be completed in as little as two or three weeks, but often takes considerably longer depending on the information provided in the TIF application, the complexity of the project, the status of other funding sources, and many other factors.
 Upon completion, CPED staff will determine whether or not to proceed to the next step, which is referred to as Project Analysis Authorization (PAA).

 Project Analysis Authorization (PAA)

 If it is determined that a full financial analysis of the project is warranted, then staff will seek PAA from the City Council.
-The PAA report is drafted by CPED staff and presented to the Community Development Committee before being forwarded to the full City Council.
+The PAA report is drafted by CPED staff and presented to the Housing Policy & Development (HPD) or Economic Development & Regulatory Services (EDRS) Committee before being forwarded to the full City Council.
 The report describes the proposed project in detail, including the amount of TIF assistance requested, and also specifies a project analysis fee that the developer must pay if PAA is approved.